Cheapest Semaglutide Online in 2026: Real Pricing by Provider

 The Bottom Line

-The cheapest legitimate semaglutide online in 2026 is compounded semaglutide from a US-licensed telehealth platform, ranging $149 to $399 per month.
+The cheapest legitimate compounded semaglutide online in 2026 comes from US-licensed telehealth platforms, at $179 for the first month and $249 to $399 per month ongoing, all-in.
 Anything below that range is almost always missing a real prescription, an accredited pharmacy, or both.

 Don't optimize for the lowest headline number.
 Optimize for the lowest all-in cost with a real physician, an accredited compounding pharmacy, and the flexibility to cancel without forfeiting a prepayment.
 That is where the actual savings live.

-For a detailed comparison of compounded versus brand-name medications, see our guide on compounded vs brand-name GLP-1.
+For a detailed look at how compounded medications are regulated, see our compounded semaglutide guide.
 For a fuller list of every GLP-1 brand and generic available in 2026, see every GLP-1 brand and generic available in 2026.
 For a deeper cost breakdown without insurance, see GLP-1 cost without insurance in 2026.

 If you want a physician-reviewed recommendation specific to your situation, start your 2-minute medical assessment at /quiz.
 A US-licensed physician will review your information and recommend the right plan for you.